Mike754/Executive_Public_Summary.md/Excecutive_Public_Summary.md

 ## The Climate Crisis

 Climate change has been cemented as an increasingly pressing issue in the lives of Canadians over the past decade.
-Wildfires, flooding, extreme storms, and glacier melt have been escalating due to the effects of climate change (Government of Canada 2025).
-Furthermore, the effects of climate change and global warming are predicted to worsen in the years to come.
+Wildfires, flooding, extreme storms, and glacier melt have been escalating due to the effects of climate change and are predicted to worsen in the years to come (Government of Canada 2025).
 It is therefore crucial that we take steps in mitigating future climate damage to protect our natural resources and the health of the planet.
 Take the issue of personal transport.
-In Canada, personal vehicle use contributes 11% of total GHG emissions (Stiebert and Sawyer 2025).
+In Canada, personal vehicle use contributes 11% of total Greenhouse Gas (GHG) emissions (Stiebert and Sawyer 2025).
 Strategies to decrease these GHGs in the personal transit industry would significantly impact Canada's carbon footprint.

 ## The Electric Vehicle Issue